vpp-dev/libmemif/README.md

     - Memif details
       - Api call memif\_get\_details will return details about connection.
     - Memif error messages
-      - Every api call returns error code (integer value) maped to error string.
+      - Every api call returns error code (integer value) mapped to error string.
       - Call memif\_strerror will return error message assigned to specific error code.
         - Not all syscall errors are translated to memif error codes.
 If error code 1 (MEMIF\_ERR\_SYSCALL) is returned then libmemif needs to be compiled with -DMEMIF_DBG flag to print error message.
 Use _make -B_ to rebuild libmemif in debug mode.